Table of Contents

 Step 2: Apply Correction Factors

-Measure required base electrical flow rating:
+Calculate the required base current rating:

 Step 3: Select Cable from Tables